 Iran's leaders have welcomed a landmark nuclear agreement with world powers, calling it a recognition of Iranian nuclear rights and the beginning of an end to international sanctions.

-Iranian President Hassan Rouhani said in a televised address Sunday that the interim deal reached in Geneva earlier in the day recognizes what Iran says is its "right" to enrich uranium.
+In a televised address Sunday, Iranian President Hassan Rouhani said the interim deal reached early Sunday in Geneva recognizes what Iran says is its "right" to enrich uranium.

 Iran says its enrichment work is for peaceful purposes.
 But Israel and Western powers fear Iran could enrich its uranium to the high purity needed to develop nuclear weapons.